AlexLewis10/bowling-two/README.md

 ### To run
 - Clone this repo
 - Run npm install
-- At present you can run the game in the console in the browser.
+- Open specrunner.html in browser and then run in the console.

 ### To do